marthamareal/ridemyway-api-django/README.md

    $ docker-compose ps  # Check running containers
    $ docker exec -it ridemyway-api-django_app_1  # Open the container using bash
    $ pytest  # Run tests using Pytest tool
+      or
+   $ pytest --cov=ridemyway/tests --cov-report html # with coverage

 ```